KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         string source PK "'wsj', 'yahoo', or 'stockanalysis'" }

-downloads_seed one or more to only one downloads: "incremental" gainers_seed one or more to only one gainers: "incremental" gainer_details_seed one or more to only one gainer_details: "incremental" sources_seed one or more to only one sources: "incremental"
+downloads_seed one or more optionally to only one downloads: "incremental" gainers_seed one or more optionally to only one gainers: "incremental" gainer_details_seed one or more optionally to only one gainer_details: "incremental" sources_seed one or more optionally to only one sources: "incremental"

     downloads {
         str date_time PK "Download timestamp in Date, Hour format"